wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

             <p>Suspend Progression Factor (progressionFactor)</p>
          </td>
          <td>
             The progression factor for the geometric series.
 See the above formula for a more detailed description.
 The duration to suspend can vary from the first time suspension to the subsequent time.
-The factor value decides the suspense duration variance between subsequent suspensions.</br>
+The factor value decides the suspend duration variance between subsequent suspensions.</br>
             The endpoint will try to send the messages after the <code>initialDuration</code>.
 If it still fails, the next duration is calculated as:<code>Min(current suspension duration * progressionFactor, maximumDuration)</code>.</br>
             Default: 1.
          </td>